-- 1. Member must fill in all information requested on the application form including the installation address, mailing address and their cooperative account number - 2.
+- Member must fill in all information requested on the application form including the installation address, mailing address and their cooperative account number - 2.
 Member must sign the application and submit it to the cooperative along with an original dated sales receipt - 3.
 Rebate request should be submitted to the cooperative within 90 days of purchase - 4.
 A separate application must be completed for each installation site with a limit of one (1) rebate per address.
 Attach additional sheets for multiple units. - 5.
 Cooperative must verify account number, name and address of member - 6.
 Rebate program is limited to cooperative services that purchase 6,000 or more kilowatt-hours on an annual basis from the cooperative.
 Eligible services include lake homes, workshops, and barns, etc. For new services, cooperatives may elect to withhold rebate payment for one year to ensure compliance with this requirement. - 7.
 Cooperative must verify a qualified heat pump system has been purchased and installed by a certified dealer.
-To verify EER, go to the ENERGY STAR website for Geothermal Heat Pumps and select Product Finder.
-For additional assistance go to the Air-Conditioning, Heating and Refrigeration Institute (AHRI) website, a trade association representing manufacturers of air conditioning, heating and commercial refrigeration equipment.
+To verify EER, go to the Air-Conditioning, Heating and Refrigeration Institute (AHRI) website, a trade association representing manufacturers of air conditioning, heating and commercial refrigeration equipment.
 AHRI develops standards for and certifies the performance of many of these products.
 If you know AHRI's unique identification number assigned to the model/combination and need to know if the GSHP unit is ENERGY STAR qualified go to the AHRI HVAC look-up directory.